-Whether you’re purchasing a new mattress because you’re moving and don’t want to schlep your old one with you or because you’re waking up every morning feeling very unrested, the thought of having to spend over $1000 on good mattress and go through all the hassle of dealing with pushy salesmen in retail outlets is enough to make anyone stick with the same old bad mattress.
+Whether you’re purchasing a new mattress because you’re moving and don’t want to schlep your old one with you or because you’re waking up every morning feeling very unrested, the thought of having to spend over $1000 on a good mattress and go through all the hassle of dealing with pushy salesmen in retail outlets is enough to make anyone stick with the same old bad mattress.

 It’s hard to deny the mattress you sleep on is important (my aching back can witness), but who can afford to spend potentially thousands on a new mattress that might or might not solve your problems?
 I know I could use a better nights’ sleep, and we’ve fallen in love lately with the budding number of new online mattress retailers that are skipping the middleman and corresponding upcharge.
 Zinus is one such company that has been gaining momentum in this ever challenging industry, and for that reason, we’d like to share with you our findings.
-Hopefully, this Zinus mattress review will be as enlightening for you as it was me.
+Hopefully, this Zinus mattress review will be as enlightening for you as it was for me.

 The Zinus Mattress Review

 Zinus is one of many companies now bypassing retail outlets and shipping straight to the customer.
 Since you can’t try the bed in person before you order, most offer a trial period and assist with no-hassle returns.
 Your bed ships compressed and sealed into a box that’s about the quarter of the size of the mattress.
-Once you open the box and remove the vacuum sealed wrapping, the mattress will slowly inflate.
+Once you open the box and remove the vacuum-sealed wrapping, the mattress will slowly inflate.

 Zinus might not be explaining how they manage to compress those mattresses, but what’s not a secret is how affordable these mattresses are; the vast majority are under $400, and all but one are less than $700.
-With remarkably consistent reviews from customers, it’s also one of our favorites and is among the 10 top rated within our site.
+With remarkably consistent reviews from customers, it’s also one of our favorites and is among the 10 top rated mattresses within our site.
 Zinus is a great option for somebody who’s comfortable enough with online shopping to trust the mattress shopping experience to the internet.

 Breaking Down The Zinus Mattress